fxbtbpxzb/Portuguese-Sign-Language-Processing/README.md

 Since the efficiency of lip reading is approximately of 30%, i.e., only approximately 30% of the information is captured by a receiver used to lip reading, and almost 0% who doesn’t know anything about sign language will understand it, this could be a starting point to learning and maybe memorizing sign language.
 This code could possibly also turn into a game where the app asks for the player to sign, ex.: ‘A’ and the player has to sign the letter and the game would tell them if it’s right or wrong.

 Steps:
-  - **Creation of the dataset**: This includes scrapping the internet for images of each sign of the alphabet and creating my own.
+  - **Creation of the dataset**:
+      - Scrapping the internet for images of each sign of the alphabet;
+      - Creating my own images.
   - **Augmentation**: A high-quality training dataset enhances accuracy and speed.
 Since I am creating my own dataset, it’s hard to tell prior to model building what size of the dataset would the optimal.
 Augmentation can help with this problem.
   - **Model Creation**: CNN
-  - **Removing Bad Training Data**: Check what kind of images might be causing these issues while training the classifier.
+  - **Removing Bad Training Data**: Check what kind of images might be causing performing issues while predicting, if any.
+This step is to also to make sure that the model is not only predicting correctly a certain "type" of images.
   - **Model Evaluation**: Accuracy and Loss